digital business

-What is a digital document canvas?
+What is a Digital Document?

-Documents are a useful information management and sharing tool—they’re easy to compose and to understand.
+Documents are a useful information management and sharing tool—they’re easy to compose and understand.
 Their strength lies in their autonomy.
 Unlike a lot of the tech that’s around these days, documents are something everyone can wrap their heads around—and you don’t have to know about databases or have coding skills to use them.
+This is why documents have found a new role and purpose in the digital age.
+According to the enterprise IT analyst firm Gartner, there are three technology building blocks that every business should be thinking about to transform from a digital laggard into a leader.
+They are a:

 Encanvas Logo